 The Organization billing settings are where you add or change your payment source, view your invoices and select / modify your current plan:

-Organization Global Privileges are where you configure the permissions for current Organization members to invite collaborators, new Organization members, create new teams and create new repositories:
+Organization Global Privileges are where you configure the permissions for current Organization members to:

 Organization Object Privileges are where you configure the default privileges for objects within a package repository: